corrode/corrode.github.io/content/podcast/s04e07-ksat/index.md

 Vegard Sandengen is a Rust engineer at KSAT, where he works on the company's data management systems.
 He has a Master's degree in computer science and has been working in the space industry for several years.

+At KSAT, Vegard focuses on building high-performance data processing pipelines that handle satellite telemetry and payload data from ground stations around the world.
+His work involves optimizing real-time data flows and ensuring system reliability for mission-critical space operations.

 ### Links From The Episode